 - a.
 Altered shall mean changed, modified, rebuilt, removed, demolished, restored, razed, moved, or reconstructed. - b.
 Building shall mean a combination of materials forming a shelter for person, animals, or property. - c.
 Commission shall mean the Historic District Commission of the Borough of Fenwick. - d.
 Demolition shall mean any act or process that destroys in part or in whole a building or structure.
 The total removal of any exterior wall or of more than 25% of the exterior of any building shall be deemed demolition. - e.
 District shall mean the Historic District established by the Board of Warden and Burgesses of the Borough of Fenwick pursuant to An Ordinance Creating An Historic District, effective October 1, 1975. - f.
 Erected shall mean constructed, built, installed, or enlarged. - g.
 Exterior architectural feature shall mean such portion of the exterior of a structure or building as is open to view from a public street, way, or place including the golf course, beach, neighboring property and any public open space. - h.
-Public View shall mean visible from any public road or access easement, Long Island Sound or the Connecticut River, or the Fenwick Golf Course. - i.
-Removal shall mean any relocation of a structure or building on its site to another site, either within a parcel or to another parcel. - j.
+Photo Simulation shall mean a photographic image that has been computer-modified to show a not-yet existing feature. - i.
+Public View shall mean visible from any public road or access easement, Long Island Sound or the Connecticut River, or the Fenwick Golf Course. - j.
+Removal shall mean any relocation of a structure or building on its site to another site, either within a parcel or to another parcel. - k.
 Structure shall mean any combination of materials, other than a building, which is affixed to the land, and shall include, but not be limited to, fences driveways, flagpoles, gazebos, patios, signs and billboards, tennis courts, hot tubs, spas, and swimming pools.